 Every employee within your organization possesses a set of skills that they are uniquely proficient in.
 Great leaders understand that tapping into those individual strengths is the key to growing a business to its full potential.
 This philosophy translates to multi-departmental alignment.

 Each department within your company has the skills and knowledge that can and should be shared with the other departments for all parties to deliver their best work.
-However, sales and marketing teams have been siloed from one another for far too long, restricting their ability to work alongside one another and elevate the collective work they do for their company.
+However, sales and marketing teams have been siloed from one another for far too long, restricting sales enablement, their ability to work alongside one another, and ultimately elevate the collective work they do for their company.